 There are a wealth of other ideas contained in this book, all guided by Armitage’s acute analysis.
 The book’s relatively short length belies just how much intellectual history can be found within its covers.
 Much of the material is quite challenging, and Armitage should be commended for making it both lucid and relevant.

 Civil Wars is critical reading for anyone who wants to better understand the myriad problems bound up in the concept of civil war and its dense historical past.
 Armitage himself takes a cautiously optimistic approach to the future, believing that “what humans have invented, they may yet dismantle”.
 Not everyone will agree that civil war is such a construct, and may instead be inclined to view it as a deeply ingrained, perhaps inescapable, tendency in human nature.
-Nonetheless, Armitage’s engaging exploration of the idea of civil war can help provide us with the bearings we need in order to contend with this devastating phenomenon.
+Nonetheless, Armitage’s engaging exploration of the idea of civil war can help provide us with the bearings we need to contend with this devastating phenomenon.